OpenSlides/OpenSlides/docs/en/about.rst

 began with a new development in Python/Django and build up a Free Software project, called "OpenSlides".
 OpenSlides was published under the GNU GPL in August 2011.
 Version 1.0 is released on September 12th 2011.
-The first productive use of OpenSlides happens at the next general meeting of the ESG in Hanover/Germany in mid-september 2011.
+The first productive use of OpenSlides happened at the general meeting of the ESG in Hanover/Germany in mid-september 2011.

 You can find our contact under `Help <help.html#contact>`_.